Aero-engine Coating Market 2020-2024 | Focus on Improving Engine Efficiency to Boost Market Growth | Technavio

 Aero-engine Coating Market: Segmentation Analysis

-This market research report segments the aero-engine coating market by geographic landscape (North America, APAC, Europe, MEA, and South America) and application (commercial aircraft and military aircraft).
+This market research report segments the aero-engine coating market by geography (North America, APAC, Europe, MEA, and South America) and application (commercial aircraft and military aircraft).

 The North America region led the aero-engine coating market in 2019, followed by APAC, Europe, MEA, and South America respectively.
 During the forecast period, North America is expected to register the highest incremental growth due to factors such as the strong presence of numerous aero-engine and aircraft manufacturers and the increasing number of air travelers in the region.